Jack W. Hayford: Awards and recognition

+Over the course of his life, Hayford has also been awarded several honorary degrees, including doctorates from Life Pacific College (Hon.
+D.Th.), and Oral Roberts University (Hon.
+D.D.), and one for literature from California Graduate School of Theology (Hon.
+D.D.).

-Personal life and death
+Personal life

 On July 4, 1954, Hayford married his college sweetheart, Anna Marie Smith.
-Their marriage produced four children (Rebecca, Jack III, Mark, and Christa), 11 grandchildren, and 17 great-grandchildren.
+Their marriage produced four children (Rebecca, Jack III, Mark, and Christa).
 In early 2016, Anna was diagnosed with stage 4 pancreatic cancer, and died in 2017.
-Hayford remarried the following year and lived in the San Fernando Valley of Los Angeles.
+Hayford married Valerie Lemire the following year, and they lived in the San Fernando Valley of Los Angeles.
 He discontinued making public appearances in 2019.

 Hayford died at his home in Los Angeles on January 8, 2023, at the age of 88.